OscarChavarro/vitral/VITRAL/vitral/doc/readme.txt

     basic documentation and SMALL samples.
 This package should be as small as posible, and avoid the inclusion of big data files.

+IMPLEMENTATION (PACKAGE USAGE AT THE TOOLKIT LEVEL)
+  - In the sage of clarity, sentences like import package.*; shoul be avoided.
+    As in the toolkit classes, as in the testsuite examples, all used classes should be imported using its full name, to help the application developer be aware of the complexity of the application, and the used classes.

 IMPLEMENTATION ON OPENGL/JOGL
   - glLight operations are restricted to inside og Light renderer classes
   - glLoadIdentity should be avoided in application code, preferring a